MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 To manage the environment's encryption, you need the following permission:

-- Azure AD active user who has the Power Platform and/or Dynamics 365 licenses.
+- Azure AD active user who has a Power Platform and/or Dynamics 365 admin security role.
 - Azure AD user who has either a global tenant admin, Power Platform or Dynamics 365 service admin role.

 The key vault admin notifies the Power Platform admin that an encryption key and an enterprise policy were created and provides the enterprise policy to the Power Platform admin.
 To enable the customer-managed key, the Power Platform admin assigns their environments to the enterprise policy.
 Once the environment is assigned and saved, Dataverse initiates the encryption process to set all the environment data, and encrypt it with the customer-managed key.